sr99622/libonvif/README.md

 * ### Adjusting Video Frame Rate

 Limiting the frame rate can be done on cameras using the video settings tab.
-Frame rate on files can be set by using the filter command 'fps=10' where 10 is the desired frame rate.
+Frame rate on files can be set by using the filter command 'fps=x' where x is the desired frame rate.

 * ### Adjusting Video Resolution